vatsan127/config-server/Readme.md

 🆕 **Simplified Design**: The vault system has been redesigned with just 2 core endpoints for better usability.
 Secrets are stored in `.vault/{namespace}-vault.json` files with AES-256-GCM encryption using a single master key.

-🔒 **Enhanced Security**:
-- All vault endpoints use POST requests for better security
-- Single master key approach for simplified key management
-- Master key stored as environment variable (not files)
-- AES-256-GCM encryption with secure random initialization vectors
+🔒 **Security**: AES-256-GCM encryption with single master key via environment variable

 ### 3.1 Get Vault Secrets